Materials and Methods

 Boston – April 28-29, 2015

-Our 3rd National Windows Conference produced in collaboration with the National Park Service.
+The third annual Traditional Building Windows Conference is produced in collaboration with the National Park Service.

 Windows are an important character defining feature of buildings.
 But, when they suffer from neglect and lack of maintenance, they present significant challenges for rehabilitation including cost, detailing, and return on investment.
 For additions to historic buildings or new construction, getting the details right is critically important for achieving the right look and long-term durability.